 - Regional offices for application specialist and sales representatives

-- Workshop for engineering division (the main center for customizing Sennebogen equipment)
+- Workshop for engineering division (the main center for customizing SENNEBOGEN equipment)

-The 220 tons 880 EQ enabled Midwest Generation to resume operations after a long break occasioned by breakage of its 50-year-old trailing tower crane.
-Prior to settling for the new technology from Sennebogen, Midwest Generation had, for a long time, been looking for a reliable solution.
+The 220 tons 880 EQ enabled Midwest Generation to resume operations after a hiatus brought on by the breaking of its 50-year-old trailing tower crane.
+Before deciding on the new technology from SENNEBOGEN, Midwest Generation had long since been seeking a new, reliable solution.
 It had looked into different alternatives such as screw-type unloaders, hydraulic cranes and bucket unloaders.
 At last, the best solution was EQ 880, which was presented to them by Howell Tractor.

-Apart from Sennebogen LLC in Charlotte and several productions facilities in Germany, Sennebogen has other subsidiaries in Hungary and Singapore.
+Apart from SENNEBOGEN LLC in Charlotte and several productions facilities in Germany, SENNEBOGEN has other subsidiaries in Hungary and Singapore.
 It also has more than 120 dealers in various regions which include the Middle East, Asia/Oceania, Africa, America and Europe.
 In addition to this, the company boasts over 300 support centers in various parts of the world.

 Today, the group turnover is in excess of $400 million.
-Throughout the years, Sennebogen has consistently delivered the highest quality of products based on the newest technology.
+Throughout the years, SENNEBOGEN has consistently delivered the highest quality of products based on the newest technology.
 It has invested heavily in technology, research, and development to ensure this is achieved.